s5z/zsim/README.md

 NOTE: zsim uses C++11 features available in `gcc >=4.6` (such as range-based for loops, strictly typed enums, lambdas, and type inference).
-Older version of gcc will not work. zsim can also be built with `icc` (see the `SConstruct` file).
+Older version of gcc will not work. zsim can also be built with `icc` (see the `SConstruct` file). gcc-5 upgrades the default ABI version and Pin is built with the older gcc-4.x ABI.
+When building zsim with `gcc>=5` (default in newer Linux versions, e.g. gcc-7.5 in Ubuntu 18.04), the above dependencies are recommended to be built with the older gcc-4.x ABI by adding the `-fabi-version=2 -D_GLIBCXX_USE_CXX11_ABI=0` compiler flags.
+The packages installed from `apt-get` are likely to be built with newer ABI, which may incur compatibility issues on newer Linux versions.

 **Using a virtual machine:** If you use another OS, can't make system-wide configuration changes, or just want to test zsim without modifying your system,